 CASL is complex legislation, with detailed regulations, and with various federal bodies involved in its interpretation and enforcement.
 Field Law’s Privacy Group can help your organization understand the new requirements.
-We can assist with review of your organization’s marketing and communication practices and provide the following assistance:
+We can assist with review of your organization’s marketing and communication practices and have experience in the following areas:

-- We can review and audit your organization’s current marketing and communications practices for CASL compliance.
+- Reviewing and auditing client organization’s current marketing and communications practices for CASL compliance.

-- We can review your agreements with third party providers to ensure compliance with CASL.
+- Reviewing client agreements with third party providers to ensure compliance with CASL.

 The following links are additional resources that may be useful: